LibCrowds/docs/docs/data/model.md

 details).

 Each annotation contains a motivation, which provides an indication of why it was created.
-The LibCrowds platform currently produces result annotations with three motivations: tagging, describing and commenting.
+The types of result Annotations produced by LibCrowds are described below.

 ### Tagging